-- Students fill out a Retake Form in Classlink that will generate an email to the appropriate teacher, student, and parent or guardian. - Students understand they will receive credit for the highest score attained when a retake is applied. - Before students complete a retake they will need to relearn the material using the methods outlined by that specific teacher. - Retakes are the primary responsibility of the student, with more guidance given in 5th grade than in 6th grade, etc.
+- Students fill out a Retake Form in Classlink that will generate an email to the appropriate teacher(s) and student. - Students understand they will receive credit for the highest score attained when a retake is applied. - Before students complete a retake they will need to relearn the material using the methods outlined by that specific teacher. - Retakes are the primary responsibility of the student, with more guidance given in 5th grade than in 6th grade, etc. - •